 - Murder on the Orient Express – movie review

-- Dunkirk – movie review
+- Artemis Fowl (Disney +) – movie review

-- Victoria and Abdul – movie review
+- The King – movie review

 Greg King has had a life long love of films.
 He has been reviewing popular films for over 15 years.
 Since 1994, he has been the film reviewer for BEAT magazine.
 His reviews have also appeared in the Herald Sun newspaper, S-Press, Stage Whispers, and a number of other magazines, newspapers and web sites.
 Greg contributes to The Blurb on film